 CoCounsel provides mid-tier security appropriate for most firms while maintaining accessibility.
 The platform offers configurable security settings allowing firms to balance protection with usability.

 The American Bar Association has established clear guidelines for AI usage in legal practice.
-These requirements affect tool selection and implementation strategies across all firm sizes.
+Key ABA compliance requirements include competence, confidentiality, supervision, disclosure, and billing transparency.

 Most leading platforms incorporate compliance features designed to support ABA requirements.
 However, ultimate responsibility remains with individual attorneys and firms.